M64GitHub/flipper_base_app/README.md

 ```

 ## neovim / lsp / clangd
-The flipper build tools both `fbt` and `ufbt` both generate a `compile_commands.json` file.
+The flipper build tools `fbt` and `ufbt` both generate a `compile_commands.json` file.
 This file can be used for the lsp configuration in neovim.
 In theory all you need to do is to instruct clangd where to find this compile_commands.json file.
 You can do this by using a `.clangd` file, and specify the folder.
 But there are some issues you will need to adress manually: both compile_commands.json are missing for example the includes to the standard libraries.

 `ufbt` creates the build database in the subfolder `.vscode`.
 When you work with a full (standard or custom) firmware, `fbt` will create the compile_commands.json in the folder `build/f7-firmware-C/`.